• Skip to primary navigation

 potstickers in a bowl

-Luckily, the frozen versions are SO delicious.
+Frozen potstickers are delicious.
 You can get vegetarian versions, chicken versions, pork versions, and I'm sure more kinds I'm not even aware of!
 Honestly, I'm not sure I've met one I haven't loved.

 Verdict?
 Delicious.
 Perfectly crispy.
 Perfectly cooked inside.
 100% delicious.
 No sticking to the pan.

-You can find potstickers in the frozen section at many grocery stores.
+You can find other brands of gyoza in the frozen section at many grocery stores.
 They may be called potstickers, dumplings, or gyoza.
 However, they all have that "shell" like shape.

 Do I need to preheat my air fryer?

-In this recipe for air fryer potstickers, I do recommend preheating.
-This will get the basket hot before you add the potstickers, allowing them to crisp up nicely.
+In this recipe for air fried Ling Ling potstickers, I do recommend preheating.
+This will get the basket hot before you add the potstickers, allowing them to crisp up nicely and keep them from sticking.

 I preheat mine on 400 degrees F for 5 minutes.